terrychou/iVim/vim/CONTRIBUTING.md

 Discussions about patches happen on the vim-dev maillist.
 If you create a pull request on GitHub it will be forwarded to the vim-dev maillist.
 You can also send your patch there directly.
-An attachment with a unified diff format is preferred.
+In that case an attachment with a unified diff format is preferred.
 Information about the maillist can be found [on the Vim website].

 [on the Vim website]: http://www.vim.org/maillist.php#vim-dev

+A pull request has the advantage that it will trigger the Continuous Integration tests, you will be warned of problems (you can ignore the coverage warning, it's noisy).

 Please consider adding a test.
-Test coverage isn't very good yet, this needs to improve.
-Look through recent patches for examples.
+All new functionality should be tested and bug fixes should be tested for regressions: the test should fail before the fix and pass after the fix.
+Look through recent patches for examples and find help with ":help testing".
 The tests are located under "src/testdir".

+Contributions will be distributed with Vim under the Vim license.
+Providing a change to be included implies that you agree with this and your contribution does not cause us trouble with trademarks or patents.
+There is no CLA to sign.

 # Reporting issues